 To further the case, Morell also points out that in the CDC analysis, they lump all of dairy consumption together, rather than comparing raw liquid milk to pasteurized liquid milk.
 She claims, “Since they fail to present analysis that compares laws concerning fluid milk and outbreaks attributed to fluid milk, we must conclude that they didn’t find any statistical difference.
 Despite the obvious motive to demonstrate a link between changing the laws to permit raw milk and increased public risk, they in fact demonstrate that they are unable to find any such consequences.”

 According to Ted Beals, a retired pathologist who has studied the raw milk issue, when looking at how many drink raw milk, and how few outbreaks actually occur, he feels that the government numbers actually “show us that raw milk is a very safe food.”

 When I first researched this topic, I realized how much I wanted someone to tell me that there was no way my child could get sick from whatever food I choose to give my children.
 But there is just no way to make it a 100% guarantee (whether drinking raw milk or pasteurized or any other food item in question).
 So the question then goes too, what is reasonably safe?
 No one wants to play food poisoning Russian roulette, after all.

 Statistically, it seems it would be safer to feed my child a glass of raw milk (from a farmer who uses excellent safety procedures), than to serve them an egg that had a slightly runny yolk.
-I would also assume that a glass of raw milk is also safer than a green smoothie containing spinach since there have been so many recalls and outbreaks involving spinach (and because it is very hard to wash e. coli off
+I would also assume that a glass of raw milk is also safer than a green smoothie containing spinach since there have been so many recalls and outbreaks involving spinach (and because it is very hard to wash e. coli off of produce).